hfloresr/Sandhog/docs/final.md

 \mathbb{P}[Z = Pig]
 \end{bmatrix}$$

-We assume that *agent2* is an optimal agent, such that it trys to find the shortest path to their goal.
-At each time step $$t$$, we compute the shortest path to the pig and the two exits via A* search algorithm.
+We assume that *agent2* is an optimal agent such that it trys to find the shortest path to its goal.
+At each time step $$t$$, we compute the shortest path to the pig and the two exits via the A\* search algorithm.
 We can then estimate *agent2*'s optimal policy for each of the possible intentions, which is represented as

 $$\pi(s_{t}) = \{\pi_{exit_{t}}, \, \pi_{pig_{t}}\}$$

-We store that last two steps so we can infer *agent2*'s intent by as the conditional probability of $$\pi$$ given the previous states.
-We included a discount factor to give more weight to more recent decisions, the probability is as follows,
+We store the last two steps so we can infer *agent2*'s intent by computing the conditional probability of $$\pi$$ given the previous states.
+We include a discount factor so that more weight is given to more recent decisions.
+The probability is as follows

 $$\mathbb{P}[Z \, \lvert \, p]
 = \prod_{i=0}^{n-1} \gamma^i \mathbb{P}[p \, \lvert \, s_{t-(n-i)}], \; \forall p \in \pi$$

-Furthermore, we assume that the *agent2* is a random agent if all of the probabilities are equal.
-Since we are assuming that *agent2* acheives its goals via shortest path, then we can extract *agent2*'s intent by maximizing over the conditional probabilities:
+If all of the probabilities are equal, we assume that the *agent2* is a random agent.
+Then, since we have also assumed that *agent2* acheives its goals via the shortest path, we extract *agent2*'s intent by maximizing over the conditional probabilities:

 $$Z' = arg\,max_{x \in \pi} \mathbb{P}[Z \, \lvert \, x]$$

-Once we have determined *agent2*'s intent, we can update our probabilities by adding a constant weight, $$\eta$$, to the respecitve intent and normalizing by $$\alpha$$, as such
+Once we have determined *agent2*'s intent, we update our probabilities by adding a constant weight, $$\eta$$, to the respective intents and normalizing by $$\alpha$$:

 $$\mathbf{p}_{t+1} =
 \begin{cases}